Working with the store¶

 print(pool.models()) # every model instance, insertion order

-target model for an AT-URI, or None when the target is not loaded, so a
+resolve returns the target model for an AT-URI, or None when the target is

-pool walks the full JSON dump of each record to find references, so
+missing target.
+The pool walks the full JSON dump of each record to find

-AT-URIs nested inside embedded objects, tuples, and union members are all
+references, so AT-URIs nested inside embedded objects, tuples, and union members

 target = pool.resolve(some_at_uri) # model, or None if not loaded